 A landlord does not have the ability to increase a tenant’s rent whenever he or she feels like it.
-There are certain steps landlords must follow to raise the rent which are meant to help protect the tenant from ridiculous and unfair increases.
+There are certain steps landlords must follow to raise the rent which is meant to help protect the tenant from ridiculous and unfair increases.

 1. A Rent Increase Cannot Occur During the Lease Term- Unless the lease agreement specifically says otherwise, rent increases are not allowed during the lease term.
 The tenant signed an agreement to rent the property at a certain price, and this price will remain valid until the lease expires.
 A landlord can propose a rent increase when a new lease agreement is due to be signed or after the original lease has ended and the tenant agrees to an extension under new terms.